CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 <p><strong>Description:</strong>
 </p>
-<p>Tier 3 supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
+<p>CenturyLink Cloud supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
 This industry standard protocol empowers our customers to use their <strong>own</strong> identity management system
-  for authenticating users of the Tier 3 Control Portal.</p>
+  for authenticating users of the CenturyLink Cloud Control Portal.</p>
 <p>SAML has three main parties: the user, the identity provider (IdP), and service provider (SP).
 The IdP is the repository that holds identity information.
 The SP is the party that wants to authenticate a particular user who is using an application.</p>
 <p>The SAML flow occurs as follows:</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/lvelbw7wuayx1yb/?name=saml01.png" alt="saml01.png" />
 </p>
 <ol>
   <li>The enterprise user of the CenturyLink Cloud hits a URL that is dedicated to their account.
 The user is asked how they would like to log into the system and they choose SAML.</li>
-  <li>The web application contacts the Tier 3 SAML service to initiate the SAML message exchange.</li>
+  <li>The web application contacts the CenturyLink Cloud SAML service to initiate the SAML message exchange.</li>
-  <li>The Tier 3 SP &nbsp;sends a digitally signed SAML authentication request to the enterprise IdP.
+  <li>The CenturyLink Cloud SP &nbsp;sends a digitally signed SAML authentication request to the enterprise IdP.
 This IdP takes the user's Kerberos token and validates them as a user on the enterprise network.&nbsp;</li>
-  <li>The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the Tier 3 SP.
+  <li>The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the CenturyLink Cloud SP.
 This message includes a Name ID assertion and that value is matched to a User record in the CenturyLink Cloud.</li>
-  <li>The user is logged into the CenturyLink Cloud and operates under the roles and permissions assigned to their Tier 3 user account.</li>
+  <li>The user is logged into the CenturyLink Cloud and operates under the roles and permissions assigned to their CenturyLink Cloud user account.</li>
 </ol>
 <p>The steps below walk through the process of building an entire SSO and SAML scenario based on Microsoft Active Directory Federation Services as the IdP proxy.
 If you already have an identity provider, you can skip to step #3 where trust is established
-  between Tier 3 and the IdP.</p>
+  between CenturyLink Cloud and the IdP.</p>
 <p><strong>Steps:&nbsp;</strong>
 </p>
 <div><strong>1.
 Provision server to act as Identity Provider.</strong>
 </div>
 <ul>
-  <li>Log into the Tier 3 Control Portal and choose to create a new Blueprint.
+  <li>Log into the CenturyLink Cloud Control Portal and choose to create a new Blueprint.
 This takes you to the Blueprint Designer wizard.
     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/ibkzd7s7a1eiawp/?name=saml02.png" alt="saml02.png" />
   </li>
   <li>Include a single (Windows Server 2008 or above) server to the Bluepriint and add packages to<strong> Install DNS</strong>,<strong> Install Active Directory</strong>, <strong>Reboot</strong>,<strong> Install IIS</strong>, and<strong> Add a Public IP</strong>.
     The DNS and Active Directory packages give us a custom domain to work with, and an identity directory for our user records.
 Microsoft Internet Information Services (IIS) provides a web application host for the Active Directory Federation Services
     (ADFS) web services used later on.
-Finally, the public IP address exposes our server to the public internet where applications (like the Tier 3 Control Portal) can access it for a SAML exchange.
+Finally, the public IP address exposes our server to the public internet where applications (like the CenturyLink Cloud Control Portal) can access it for a SAML exchange.
     <br />
     <br /><img src="https://t3n.zendesk.com/attachments/token/iwardtgt0md86ub/?name=saml03.png" alt="saml03.png" />
   </li>